artgon/artgon.github.com/_posts/2014-09-19-scala-case-for-correctness.md

 published: false
 ---

-Recently being thrown back into the world of Java development has made me evaluate my original conviction in Scala.
-Having worked exclusively with Scala for the past two years, I'm acutely aware of all it's various pain points -- and it has many.
-I've also enjoyed some of Java's advantages over Scala, like faster compilation times and mature tooling.
+It's only a matter of time before managers are faced with eager Java developers trying to push a new language on them.
+It's a hard sell.
+Java has mature tooling, tons of documentation, countless stackoverflow articles and lots of senior developers available to fill vacancies.
+Combine that with your team's expertise in Java and the rampup cost for a project that was probably supposed to be done yesterday.

-That being said, I still think Scala is the better option and the key reason why is correctness.
+Needless to say, the benefits should be substantial enough that the investment is worth it.
+The typical selling point these developers are going to throw out are about the concise syntax or the functional programming paradigms but for me the biggest benefit with Scala is __correctness__.

 <!--more-->

-The main selling points for Scala have generally been the syntactic sugar and the functional programming paradigms, but correctness is so much more important.
-The key features being: immutability by default, easy concurrency and no null values.[^1]
+The key Scala features that ensure correctness are immutability by default, easy concurrency and no null values.[^1]

 #### Immutability by Default